hannobraun/radish/README.md

 ## Develop

-Start continuous compilation on the command-line:<br />
+Start continuous compilation on the command-line:
-./scripts/compile
+./bin/compile

+Generate some code, that helps you with development (this is required from time to time):
+./bin/generate-modules

-Run tests in the browser:<br />
+Run tests in the browser:
 http://path/to/your-game/tests

-Run the game in the browser:<br />
+Run the game in the browser:
 http://path/to/your-game/public